Practical Outcomes

 Why Watermarks Are Insufficient

 Watermarking has been proposed as a solution to AI provenance.
-The approach deserves careful evaluation because it addresses a related but distinct problem.
+The approach deserves evaluation, but it addresses a related and distinct problem.

 Execution Receipts